Lucas-Gruber/cheat-sheets/apps/checkmk.md

 		   `omd restore [sitename] [path/to/file.tar.gz]`

 >[!note]
->u can also restore a site with d
+>u can also restore a site with different name. everything you have to do is typing as root simply an different sitename and checkmk makes the rest